Allyooop/muskox/method.md

 ==========
 ```

-We are pretty much ready to use the powerful Gem Device but first let's update our user.rb model file to include what fields in the database are included.
+We are pretty much ready to use the powerful Gem Devise but first let's update our user.rb model file to include what fields in the database are included.

-This is a personal thing but to me it seems vital to clarity to highlight what each model has in its database.
+This is a personal thing but to me it seems vital for clarity to highlight what each model has in its database.
 To that end, add the following to our ```app/models/user.rb``` file:

 ```ruby
 # update app/models/user.rb